cfengine/documentation/reference/logs-and-records/Reports-in-outputs.markdown

 ---
 layout: default
 title: Reports in outputs
-categories: [Logs and records,Reports in outputs]
+categories: [Reference, Logs and records,Reports in outputs]
 published: true
-alias: Logs-and-records-Reports-in-outputs.html
+alias: reference-logs-and-records-reports-in-outputs.html
-tags: [Logs and records,Reports in outputs]
+tags: [reference, logs, records, reports, outputs]
 ---

-### Reports in outputs

-The outputs directory contains a time-stamped list of outputs generated by `cf-agent`.
+The `outputs` directory contains a time-stamped list of outputs generated by `cf-agent`.
 These are collected by `cf-execd` and are often emailed as reports.
 However, not all hosts have an email capability or are online, so the reports are kept here.
 Reports are not tidied